 - 1. Students should send an email to the head of the Senior Project Committee (Mr. Gillespie) and copy their coach. - a.
-This email should state which part of the project they would like to have regraded. - b.
+This email should state which part of the project they would like to have re-graded. - b.
 This email should state the student's current grade on this part of the project. - c.
-This email should briefly state why the student feels that this part of their project should be re-graded.

-2. Students will meet with the Senior Project Committee on April 5 to tell the committee why they are asking for an appeal and answer any questions the committee has.
+This email should briefly state why the student feels that this part of their project should be re-graded. - 2.
+Students will meet with the Senior Project Committee on April 15 to tell the committee why they are asking for an appeal and answer any questions the committee has. - 3.
+The committee will then have 48 hours to decide if the appeal will be granted. - 4.
 If the committee grants an appeal, a new grading pair will use the same original rubric and grade the specified part of the project.
-The new grade will be averaged with the old grade to get the final grade for that part of the project.
+The new grade will replace the original grade to get the final grade for that part of the project.
 The new grade could be higher or lower than the original grade.